Want to be successful? Don't go to an Ivy League school

-We were all taught that if we want to be uber-successful in business, then getting admitted to an Ivy League School is one of the ultimate goals to achieve.
-Yet, nowadays all those stories about famous college dropouts – like Bill Gates and Mark Zuckerberg – seem to be tearing down this myth.
-There is a trivial idea that an elite education is not all that it takes to become insanely successful.
-However, it has never been supported with real numbers and such a conclusion is usually drawn from individual experiences.
-In this post, we are going to prove with some stats that to become the cream of the crop of the entrepreneurial generation, you don’t have to graduate from an elite school.
-At SchoolApply, you get to search from over 4,000 universities with great educational programs located across some of the most popular destinations such as the US, UK, Canada, Ireland and UAE.
+We were all taught that if we want to be successful in business, then getting admitted to an Ivy League school is a necessary first step.
+Yet, nowadays, all those stories about famous college dropouts – like Bill Gates and Mark Zuckerberg – seem to be tearing down this myth.
+There is an idea floating around that an elite education isn’t the only thing you need to become very successful.
+However, this idea has never been supported with real numbers; this conclusion is usually drawn from individual experiences.
+In this post, we are going to prove to you with facts and figures that to be a part of the entrepreneurial generation, you don’t have to graduate from an elite school.
+At SchoolApply, you get to choose from over 4,000 universities with great educational programs located across some of the most popular destinations such as the United States, the United Kingdom, Canada, Ireland and the UAE.

-The goal of this research is to provide an alternative perspective on education that students can use to weigh their academic options.
-We did some serious digging to find out whether you should go to an Ivy League School to become a well-known and influential entrepreneur.
+The goal of this research is to provide students with an alternative perspective on education to help them assess their options.
+We did some serious digging to find out whether you should go to an Ivy League school to become a well-known and influential entrepreneur.
 To do that, we collected 10,000 profiles of the top entrepreneurs from the Crunchbase website (Crunchbase is a platform for discovering the most successful and innovative companies and the people behind them).
-Nowadays, the Crunchbase database is used as a barometer for success throughout the business world, and universities that produce the founders and CEOs of Crunchbase startups can use the prestige to attract new students.
-Next, we combed through a list of the highest-ranking Crunchbase CEOs/founders and examined the educational background of each entrepreneur.
+Today, the Crunchbase database is used as a barometer for success throughout the business world, and universities that produce the founders and CEOs listed in Crunchbase can use them as examples to attract new students.
+Next, we combed through a list of the highest-ranking Crunchbase CEOs/founders and looked at the educational background of each entrepreneur.

 Our final data set includes information about the education of the entrepreneurs from our sample (each founder’s graduation information had to be listed), as well as their Crunchbase rating and the rating of the university they attended.
-We checked the rankings of the universities that the entrepreneurs with the highest Crunchbase ratings attended and discovered that among the top ten most popular universities from our sample, there were no Ivy League Schools.
-This means that the majority of the startups in the Crunchbase database were founded by folks that don't have an Ivy League diploma.
+We checked the rankings of the universities that the entrepreneurs with the highest Crunchbase ratings attended and discovered that among the top ten most popular universities from our sample, there were no Ivy League schools.
+This means that the majority of the startups in the Crunchbase database were founded by individuals who do not have Ivy League credentials.

 Please note that in our research, we didn’t consider whether or not a particular person had graduated from a university.
 We only took into account whether a person got into university and which one.
 The important fact here is that all the entrepreneurs from our sample were enrolled in a degree program at some point.